DannieMo/Portfolio-Website/README.md

 # Portfolio-Website

-In this milestone of my portfolio website, I implemented the mobile menu, using DOM to manipulate the elements of the mobile menu.
+In this milestone of my portfolio website, I added a mobile menu, using the DOM to manipulate the mobile menu elements.

 [image]!![image](https://user-images.githubusercontent.com/53879944/128053431-903b52e1-2d64-4c13-bee6-7281be7c938e.png)